Updated: Apr 21

 Tip 5.
 Prepare for your nightclub moneyshots

-When people see a photo and go “WOW!” that is the best feeling for me as an event and festival photographer.
+When people see a photo and go “WOW!”
+That is the best feeling for me as an event and festival photographer.
 When it comes to taking money shots you sometimes have to get lucky.
 But you can force this luck by planning ahead.
-So with the above photography tips and a forward-thinking mindset you can also try to force this luck.
+So with the above photography tips and a forward-thinking mindset you can make your job more easy.
 Most of my best monyshots where taken because of good preparation.
-Before the nightclub event starts, I already want to have a couple of places ‘in my head’ where I think I can take these moneyshots.
+Before the nightclub event starts, I already want to have a couple of places ‘in my mind’ where I think I can take these moneyshots.
 So when I’m at the event, I can act fast.

 Bonus tip: how I take a group photo

 A group photo where everyone is just standing and smiling awkwardly.
 Bit boring, right?
 When I make a group photo I always try to make it spontaneous and fun.
 How can you do that?
 Be spontaneous and fun yourself!
 The energy you radiate will influence the people you are photographing.
 I make a fool of myself and tell a stupid joke or I do a funny dance.
 Don’t be afraid to be a little awkward.
 When people see this they will most probably let their guard down.

 You like these tips about how to become an international nightclub photographer?
 You might like this too…